 There are two words, damage, and damages.
 These words look similar but the legal meanings of these words are totally different.
 So, as we have seen damage means injury whereas damages mean compensation.

-An injury caused to the plaintiff, it is the duty of the plaintiff to prove there was a wrongful act or omission on the part of the defendant causing thereby a breach of legal duty or violation of legal rights of the plaintiff.
+For an injury caused to the plaintiff, it is the duty of the plaintiff to prove there was a wrongful act or omission on the part of the defendant causing thereby a breach of legal duty or violation of the legal rights of the plaintiff.

 Therefore, the plaintiff is bound to prove that there has been legal damage caused to him by the other person.
 Hence, violation of legal rights is actionable.